The aim of the project is to develop a novel forecasting method for main labour market variables for Poland.

 The main objective of this research project is to better understand the impact of climate policies, in particular environmental taxes, on unemployment and wages.

 During the project IBS together with partner organisations from Australia, China, France, Germany, Great Britain, India and South Africa will develop transition pathways and policy packages for coal sector transformation.

-The aim of the programme " Włącz się" is professional vocational support of persons in a difficult situation, exposed to marginalisation and social exclusion.
+The aim of the programme is to provide vocational support to people who are in a difficult situation, are exposed to marginalisation or social exclusion.